 - Windy.com Green Point Weather

 The Pacific Rim Traverse connects two world-class day hikes on the long sandy beaches of Pacific Rim National Park Reserve.
-Our objectives will be experiencing beautiful beaches and learning about backpacking in a coastal environment.
-The traverse includes one night at the Parks Canada Green Point Campground near Tofino.
+We will walk on the most beautiful beaches and learn about hiking and camping in a coastal environment.
+The traverse includes two nights at the Parks Canada Green Point Campground near Tofino.
 Click image below for more details.